Trailer stolen from film crew recovered with gear still inside | CBC News

 The trailer hadn't been opened, and everything inside was still there.

+Many of the items were custom-made, and would have taken a huge amount of time and effort to replace, Bower said.
+She said it wasn't camera equipment in the trailer, but lighting equipment and construction supplies.

+"You know, people just don't realize that … all of the things that are needed on a film set is not just buying items, it's making them and designing them to be exact fits and whatnot," she said.

-"A lot of the pieces that were available there would take an incredible amount of time to replace," she said.
+"So a lot of the pieces that were available there would take an incredible amount of time to replace, so it is just such a sigh of relief tonight."

 The couple's truck still has not been found, but Bower said she's hopeful that will eventually be found as well.